netliferesearch/yapp/README.md

 - Actions are stacked in categories.
 With that said, each file can have multiple actions.
 - Naming tip.
 CRUD (stands for Create, Read, Update, Delete) + what.
 Example: readSpeakers or updateSpeakers src/components
-- primitives folder contains all primitive components such as buttons, input fields etc.
 - Camel cased folders can contain several components.
 Each component in a parent folder.
 Example: Card/Hero or just Card.
-- All components has their own styled component style that can use global styles from theme, font etc. src/reducers
+- All components can use their own styled component style file that can use global styles from theme, font etc. or could use global theme font directly in component. src/reducers
 - index.js is where you add all redux reducers for combining.
 - Reducer files are stacked in same type of categories as actions.
 - Naming tip. what + CRUD.
 Example: speakersRead or speakersUpdated. src/screens
-- Screen is a page/view that is routed with routes/StacknavigatorRoutes.js
+- Screen is a page/view that is routed with routes/StacknavigatorRoutes.js and components/MainMenu routes.
 - All Screens should have index.js where the screen logic should be.

 # Start and builds